‘The Pioneer Woman’ Ree Drummond Shares Daughter Alex’s Surprise Engagement News

 The Pioneer Woman, Ree Drummond, shared her daughter Alex’s exciting engagement news in a sweet Instagram post featuring the lovely 23-year-old and her handsome, new fiance Mauricio Scott in a loving embrace.
 The Food Network celebrity and cookbook author announced the happy news to her 3.4 million followers by sharing her good wishes for the young couple in a statement seen in the caption of the photo upload.

-Ree stated that the couple was “gonna have so much fun together” and sent her congratulations for a happy life.
-She is also a mother to daughter Paige, 20, and sons Bryce 17, and Todd, 16, with her cattle rancher husband Ladd Drummond.
+Ree stated that the couple was “gonna have so much fun together.”
+She is also a mother to daughter Paige, 20, and sons Bryce, 17, and Todd, 16, with her cattle rancher husband Ladd Drummond.
 The family hails from Pawhuska, Oklahoma.

 In the photo, Alex and Mauricio were seen hugging one another shortly after the young man dropped to one knee to ask for her hand in marriage.